Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Jessica Kim

-Cleaning out a Golden Retriever’s ears is an extremely vital part of its grooming routine.
-Since Golden Retrievers have long, floppy ears, they’re more susceptible to ear infections.
-Cleaning out a dog’s ears every other week will help keep them dry, prevent irritating and painful infections, and save you from making trips to the vet clinic.
-Here’s how to incorporate this important practice into your Golden Retriever’s grooming routine.
+Cleaning a dog’s ears is an extremely vital part of their grooming routine.
+Since Golden Retrievers have long, floppy ears, they’re more susceptible to infections.1 Cleaning their ears every other week will help keep them dry, prevent irritating and painful infections, and save you from making trips to the vet clinic.
+Here’s how to incorporate this important practice into your Golden Retriever’s grooming schedule.

 Before You Begin